Ohio State wins Big Ten title as Texas A&M makes final case for College Football Playoff spot - KVIA

 The committee will release its four-team playoff selections on Sunday (two weeks later than originally planned), with the playoff semifinals scheduled for New Year’s Day and the championship game on January 11.

-But even if the top four teams end up being familiar, this has been far from a typical season, as the pandemic turned the sport, like so many other things, seemingly upside down.
+But even if the top four teams end up being familiar, this has been far from a typical season, as the pandemic turned the sport — like so many other things — upside down.

+What will this latest College Football Playoff look like during a pandemic?

+There’s already been one major change.
+The semifinals had been scheduled to take place at the Rose Bowl in Pasadena, California, and the Sugar Bowl in New Orleans, Louisiana.

 “Covid has changed all of our lives, but it hasn’t changed our protocol at the CFP,” College Football Playoff selection committee chair Gary Barta said November 24.
 “We take a look at each team’s win/loss record.
 We look at the strength of schedule head-to-head, games played with common opponents, and eventually we’ll look at those who become conference champions.”